Handling Missing Data in Downstream Tasks With Distribution-Preserving Guarantees: Related work

-As previously mentioned, the fastest approaches to imputation are often univariate because they are simple operations applied feature-wise to a data set.
-For instance, the missing value for a feature corresponding to a column of the data matrix might be replaced by the mean or the median of all non-missing values or even by zeroes in that column.
-Yet, such naive approaches might severely distort the distribution of values~\cite{morvan2024imputation}.
-That fact opened the path to multiple multivariate methods, such as MICE~\cite{van2011mice}, MissForest~\cite{stekhoven2012missforest}, MIDAS~\cite{seu2022intelligent}, Optimal Transport-based algorithms~\cite{muzellec2020missing}, matrix factorizations~\cite{mazumder2010spectral}, penalized logistic regression methods~\cite{van2024imputation}, Bayesian network-based approaches (for instance, MIWAE~\cite{mattei2019miwae} for MAR mechanisms, and its MNAR counterpart not-MIWAE~\cite{ipsen2021not}) and K-nearest-neighbor (KNN) imputations~\cite{troyanskaya2001missing}.
+That fact opened the path to multiple multivariate methods, such as MICE~\cite{van2011mice}, MissForest~\cite{stekhoven2012missforest}, RF-GAP~\cite{rhodes2023geometry} resorting to random forests; MIDAS~\cite{seu2022intelligent} using denoising auto-encoders; Optimal Transport-based algorithms~\cite{muzellec2020missing}; but also matrix factorizations~\cite{mazumder2010spectral}, penalized logistic regression methods~\cite{van2024imputation}, Bayesian network-based approaches (for instance, MIWAE~\cite{mattei2019miwae} for MAR mechanisms and its MNAR counterpart not-MIWAE~\cite{ipsen2021not}).
 Some recent works also provide a pipeline for the automated finetuning and refinement of imputers, such as MIRACLE~\cite{kyono2021miracle} or HyperImpute~\cite{jarrett2022hyperimpute}.
-Among all of those methods, MissForest~\cite{stekhoven2012missforest} and sometimes KNN imputation are often reported as the best-performing approaches imputation-wise~\cite{emmanuel2021survey,joel2024performance}.
-However, as the number of features increases, so does the computation time, making most of those approaches untractable on practical data sets, for instance, in biology, where the feature set might represent genes that are approximately $20,000$ in humans.
+We dwell further on newer diffusion model and deep learning-based approaches in Appendix (Section~\ref{app:relatedworks}).
+However, as the number of features increases, so does the computation time, making most of those approaches untractable on practical data sets.
+For instance, in genomic data, the feature set (genes) can amount to as many as $20,000$ genes in humans.

-Methods developed for multivariate time-series data might also be adapted to single-timepoint data sets, for instance, Conditional Score-based Diffusion Models (CDSI)~\cite{tashiro2021csdi}, methods using Generative Adversarial Networks~\cite{luo2018multivariate,yoon2018gain} or Last Observation Carried Forward (LOCF), where the last non-missing value is duplicated until the next non-missing time point.
-However, we restrict our study to single-timepoint data.

 Moreover, many published imputation methods come without any guarantee on the quality of the imputation or often on the more straightforward settings such as MCAR~\cite{mazumder2010spectral} and MAR~\cite{smieja2018processing}; with a few exceptions such as~\cite{tang2003analysis,mohan2018estimation,sportisse2020estimation} for pure imputation tasks, and NeuMiss networks~\cite{le2020neumiss}, which tackle a classification task in the presence of missing values.
 However, the MCAR and MAR settings are usually not applicable to real-life data, and~\cite{tang2003analysis,mohan2018estimation,sportisse2020estimation} rely on an assumption of data generation through low-rank or linear random models instead of simpler data distributions.